ibm-cloud-docs/activity-tracker/at_events_iam.md

 **Failed log in actions do not generate an event that you can monitor in your account.**

-A user can belong to multiple accounts.
+In Activity Tracker, you can see events that are associated to your account.

 When a user logs in to the {{site.data.keyword.cloud_notm}}, the user ID (IBMid) and credentiasls are validated first.
 At this point, the user has not selected an account.
+Notice that a user can belong to multiple accounts.

 After the user ID is authenticated successfully in the {{site.data.keyword.cloud_notm}}, the user can choose an account.
 It is at this point in the process that an account is associated to the log in request, and an event with action `iam-identity.user-refreshtoken.login`, or `iam-identity.user-apikey.login` is generated in your account.